-Another important (and often overlooked) part of buying new countertop is your sink.
+Another important (and often overlooked) part of buying new countertops is choosing your sink.

 The fabricator will be cutting a custom hole in the right place for your sink, so you have to have it picked out and delivered before they start cutting.